ikinsella/locaNMF/README.md

 ## Installation

 With your conda environment active and dependencies installed, you can install locaNMF by cloning the repository and running the installation script
 ```
 git clone https://github.com/ikinsella/locaNMF.git
 cd locaNMF
 python setup.py install
 ```
+LocaNMF is ready to run on CPU or GPU basing on the PyTorch version installed above.
+Please follow the demo notebook in the current folder to try out LocaNMF.

 ## (OPTIONAL) Compiling The Cuda Extension

+This section is optional and for computation performance benefit.
-Pytorch provides an excellent set of general programming abstractions for writing high level code that can use both CPUs & GPUs.
+PyTorch provides an excellent set of general programming abstractions for writing high level code that can use both CPUs & GPUs.
 However, these abstractions do not provide the flexibility required to implement certain computations efficiently on the GPU.
-In order to mitigate a significant bottleneck, we provide a cuda implementation and use a [c++/cuda extension](https://pytorch.org/tutorials/advanced/cpp_extension.html) to integrate it with pytorch.
+In order to mitigate a significant bottleneck, we provide a cuda implementation and use a [c++/cuda extension](https://pytorch.org/tutorials/advanced/cpp_extension.html) to integrate it with PyTorch.
 To enable use of this feature, an additional argument ```--with-extension``` must be added while invoking the installation script

 ```python setup.py install --with-extension```